Akanezora0/TACO-Benchmark/README.md

 <div align="center">

-# TACO-Benchmark

-**A benchmark for open-domain Text-to-SQL with ambiguous and cross-database queries**
+# TACO-Benchmark: A benchmark for open-domain Text-to-SQL with ambiguous and cross-database queries**

 <br/>